vekatze/neut/book/src/commands.md

   tau
 ```

-This option is intended to be used in combination with linter wrappers like flycheck.
+This option is for linter wrappers like flycheck.

 ### `--end-of-entry`